 By Karoline Rose, Owner – KRose Marketing & Consulting

 If you aren’t frustrated with the ever-changing Facebook Algorithm, more power to you.
-A lot of members of the KRose Marketing Group have voiced their concerns, and trust me, I was very frustrated at first, too.
+Members of our community on our Facebook page have voiced their concerns, and trust me, I was very frustrated at first, too.
 I have been preaching for months that the algorithm prioritizes content based on what users want to see, which was: 1.
 Live Video, 2.
 Video, 3.
 Pictures, 4.
 Links, 5.
 Text.
 After spending hoursresearching the new changes, I want to assure you that everything will work out if you just make some adjustments.

 The biggest keyword of the algorithm shift is: COMMUNITY